danielerialdi/robot_urdf/README.md

 ros2 run ros2_aruco vision_node
 ```

-# To connect with the robot
+# Real robot: how to connect
+For a full guide and troubleshooting, check the [Professor's repo](https://github.com/RICE-unige/rosbot_tutorials.git).

 First of all, the .bashrc should not source any ros/ros2 version.
 Each necessary version should be independently sourced in every terminal.

 ## Install ros1_bridge